BrianGardnerAtl/website/_drafts/compose_simple_state.md

 }
 ```

-Similar code is added to the preview function so the project can build.
+Similar code added to the preview function allows the project to build successfully.

 ```kotlin
 @Preview